tlevine/vlermv/docs/cache.rst

 If you decorate a function :py:func:`~vlermv.cache`, the inputs and outputs get recorded;
-if you call the function again with the same input, it loads the output from the cache instead of doing what it would normally do.
+if you call the function again with the same input, it returns the output from the cache instead of doing what it would normally do.

 Simplest usage